 Teaching Attendance Main Toolkit page

 Chronic absenteeism (missing just 2 days per month or 18 days over the school year) can be an early warning sign of academic trouble starting as early as kindergarten and preschool.
 Missing too many days can lead to struggling to read proficiently by the end of third grade and dropping out in high school, research shows.
-At least 6.8 million students, in every state and at every grade level, missed three or more weeks of school in 2013-2014.
+Nearly 8 million students, in every state and at every grade level, missed three or more weeks of school in 2015-2016.
 Why are so many students missing so much school?

 Chronic absence is often overlooked because educators have traditionally only examined truancy (unexcused absences) and average daily attendance (how many students show up every day).